 California Redwood Coast – Humboldt County Airport (known locally as the Arcata/Eureka Airport) (airport code ACV) is located a quick 20-minute drive north of Eureka.

-Eureka is serviced by United Airlines.
-To and from ACV, you can catch a direct flight from the San Francisco Bay Area (SFO) and the Los Angeles greater area (LAX).
+Eureka is serviced by multiple airlines (United, Ameican Airlines, and Avelo).
+To and from ACV, you can catch a direct flight from multiple locations — San Francisco (SFO), Los Angeles (LAX), Burbank (BUR), Phoenix (PHX), and Denver (DEN).
 Visit our partners at Fly Humboldt to learn more about flying to Humboldt County.

 Once you’ve arrived, you can rent a car or request a pickup through Door to Door Airporter.
 Note that while we like to think of ourselves as a big city, rideshare services are somewhat limited.
 Be prepared with your transportation.